-- University degree or a three-year college diploma in Business or Marketing from a recognized institution within a minimum 3.0 gpa.
+- Degree or a three-year college diploma in business or marketing from a recognized institution with a minimum 3.0 GPA

 - We will consider applicants who have a two-year college diploma or a partial university degree (75% complete), and who have a minimum of two years' work experience relevant to the program (transcript and resume review required).

 - All applicants must attend a mandatory program admission session.

-- All applicants shall complete a written assessment to evaluate their analytical/problem solving skills
+- All applicants must complete a written assessment to evaluate their analytical/problem solving skills.

 - English language proficiency